 It’s a relief for young directors and writers like us that we don’t need to be restricted to a particular genre or force an introduction song while making a film with superstars like Prithviraj, Mammootty, Mohanlal or even Tovino.
 We don’t need to follow a specific pattern in the Malayalam industry at all.
 They have always been open to all kinds of sensibilities and roles.
 I don’t see it as a recent development either.
 Mohanlal and Mammootty in the past have done with films with Adoor Gopalakrishnan, Padmarajan while being part of mainstream projects helmed by Priyadarshan and Joshi.
 It’s also an exciting prospect for an actor to do genres and themes that have never been done before – it works both ways (for the writer and the actor/star).

 Do OTT platforms deserve the credit for pushing the reach of Malayalam cinema to newer quarters?

 You are really right and it’s easier to discuss this through Forensic.
 The film had released on February 28 and went onto collect Rs 18 crores in its 11-day theatrical run.
 Nearly Rs 15 crore was earned from theatres within Kerala and the rest was through the release in other parts of the country/world.
 This pandemic is the greatest crisis a filmmaker could face without finding an avenue to showcase their work.
-The OTT platforms are a terrific resource in this hour and I can’t wait to see what the audience has to say about the film when it releases in May on Amazon Prime Video.
-Tovino, my entire team and I are very excited and thankful to this platform.
+The OTT platforms are a terrific resource in this hour and I can’t wait to see what the audience have to say about the film when it releases in June on Netflix.
+Tovino, my entire team and I are very excited and thankful to Netflix.

 You’ve hinted at a sequel to Forensic in your previous interviews.
 Would you want to explore a crime angle from a different department (now that you’ve done it through cops and forensic teams)?